4.1 Acquisitions – 2017

 |Total consideration transferred||240|

 The fair value of the customer relationships was determined using an excess earning method while the fair value of the products was determined using a relief from royalty method.
 Both methods are based on management forecasts and observable market data for discount rates, tax rates and foreign exchange rates.
 The present value was calculated using a risk-adjusted discount rate of 11%.
-Portions of the valuation of the acquired assets and liabilities of InterHealth was performed by an independent valuation provider.
+Portions of the valuation of the acquired assets and liabilities of InterHealth were performed by an independent valuation provider.

 Goodwill includes the acquired workforce, expected synergies from integrating InterHealth into Lonza’s existing business as well as the expected future product development.
 None of the goodwill recognized is expected to be deductible for income tax purposes.
 The acquisition has been accounted for using the acquisition method.